 invalid_request— The request is missing a required parameter, includes an invalid parameter value, includes a parameter more than once, or is otherwise malformed.

-unauthorized_client— The client is not authorized to request an authorization code using this method.
+unauthorized_client— The application is not authorized to request an authorization code using this method.

 access_denied— The resource owner or Space denied the request.